mLek10/Note-Taker/README.md

 1. Start the application by running: **npm start**
 2. Open your web browser and visit: http://localhost:3001
 3. You will be presented with a landing page where you can navigate to the notes page.
-4. On the notes page, you can create new notes, view existing notes, and delete notes.
+4. On the notes page, you can create new notes and view existing notes.

 ## Features
 - Create and save notes with titles and text.